Small Volume, Large Potential

 The prohibited and conditional sectors are contained in a list known as the “negative list”, in which foreign investors are either completely or conditionally restricted from participating.
 This “negative list” of commercial activities also contains further guidance on such restrictions, which may come in the shape of investment conditions or a complete ban of certain business lines.
 Business sectors not appearing on this list are open to foreign investment, and foreign investors will be treated equally in matters relating to market entry, licensing and tax.

 Although the Vietnamese regulatory environment has seen significant improvements over the last decade, as regulators have developed faster and more predictable licensing procedures, the process of closing a transaction in Vietnam is often arduous and protracted.
 In offering more certainty and reducing the time required to make the necessary filings, the legislator has already stepped in to start a transition.
-Most investments, however, still include complex processes to register an investment with the competent authorities (Ministry and Department(s) of Planning and Investment, or MPI and DPI), in parallel with the usual inter partes transactional steps such as term sheets, due diligence, disclosure, etc. The licensing process adds additional time, costs and uncertainty to these PE transactions meaning that the transaction fees (as a percentage of deal size) can be higher than in other jurisdictions.
+Most investments, however, still include complex processes to register an investment with the competent authorities (Ministry and Department(s) of Planning and Investment, or MPI and DPI), in parallel with the usual transactional steps between parties, such as term sheets, due diligence, disclosure, etc. The licensing process adds additional time, cost and uncertainty to these PE transactions, meaning that the transaction fees (as a percentage of deal size) can be higher than in other jurisdictions.

 The duration of such local approvals can significantly impact the workflow of M&A deals and be a strong deterrent to the disbursement of foreign venture capital into the country.
 Additionally, exit strategies still pose an inhibiting factor to Vietnamese investments, as many investments do not guarantee short-term profitability and the repatriation of funds and gains may create regulatory difficulties.